The Weight (2026 film): Production

 The film is from an original screenplay by Shelby Gaines, Matthew Chapman, and Matthew Booi, based on an original story by Booi and Leo Scherman.
-Padraic McKinley is director and it is produced by Fields Entertainment, Under The Influence, and augenschein Filmproduktion, in collaboration with Construction Film.
+Padraic McKinley is the director and it is produced by Fields Entertainment, Under The Influence, and augenschein Filmproduktion, in collaboration with Construction Film.
 Simon Fields and Nathan Fields are producing for Fields Entertainment with Ryan Hawke for Under The Influence, and Jonas Katzenstein and Maximilian Leo of augenschein.

 The cast is led by Ethan Hawke, Russell Crowe and Julia Jones.

 Principal photography took place in and around Viechtach, Germany in July 2025.

+The film was primarily shot in Bavaria and received €2 million from FilmFernsehFonds Bayern.

+Release

+The Weight premiered at the Sundance Film Festival on January 26, 2026.
+In March 2026, Vertical acquired North American distribution rights to the film, it received a theatrical release in the United States on September 18.

+Reception

+On the review aggregator website Rotten Tomatoes, 93% of 118 critics' reviews are positive, with an average rating of 7.4/10.
+The site's critics consensus reads: "The Weight turns a stripped-down tale of desperation into a gripping, hard-hitting thriller, elevated by Ethan Hawke's magnetic performance and Padraic McKinley's assured direction."
+Metacritic, which uses a weighted average, assigned the film a score of 70 out of 100, based on 25 critics, indicating "generally favorable" reviews.
+Audiences polled by CinemaScore gave the film an average grade of "B+" on an A+ to F scale.